 8. Burpee

-We do squats for 20 seconds to the maximum, rest for 10 seconds, do push-ups from the floor for 20 seconds for max, after 10 seconds we rest, and so on until the last exercise (burpee).
+We do squats for 20 seconds to the maximum, rest for 10 seconds, do push-ups for 20 seconds to the maximum, after 10 seconds we rest and so on until the last exercise (burpees).
 That's all.

-Losing weight for a minimum of effort at home without exercise equipment and trainers is the dream of every overweight person.
-Doctor Izumi Tabata took a serious step towards its implementation, having developed a unique training methodology, which is now gaining wild popularity.
+Losing weight with a minimum of effort at home without exercise equipment or trainers is the dream of every overweight person.
+Doctor Izumi Tabata took a serious step towards its implementation, developing a unique training method, which is now gaining wild popularity.

 What is the Tabata Protocol?

-Each workout is eight sets, which are divided into 20 seconds of intense repetitions of the exercise and 10 seconds of rest.
-It is these 20 seconds that your muscles work effectively in anaerobic mode, and at least 10 seconds are needed for recovery, during which you can’t drink water or plop down on a chair exhaustedly, it’s best to walk at a calm pace.
+Each workout consists of eight sets, which are divided into 20 seconds of intense repetitions of the exercise and 10 seconds of rest.
+Your muscles work effectively in anaerobic mode for exactly these 20 seconds, and the minimum for recovery is just 10, during which you cannot drink water or flop down exhausted on a chair, it is best to walk at a calm pace.

-Exercises must be selected wisely: firstly, those that you can do intensively - 8-10 repetitions in 20 seconds, and secondly, those that can involve many muscle groups.
-The most effective exercises are burpees, squats, crunches, running in place, push-ups, and jumping out of a seated position.
-For greater effect, experienced athletes do all this with a weighting agent.
+Exercises must be selected wisely: firstly, those that you can do intensively - 8-10 repetitions in 20 seconds, and secondly, those that can use many muscle groups.
+The most effective exercises are burpees, squats, crunches, running in place, push-ups and jumping jacks.
+For greater effect, experienced athletes do all this with weights.

 Benefit

-Working at such a frantic pace, you include in the work almost all the muscle fibers of your body.
-In 20 seconds, the ATP-energy supply mechanisms are first turned on, then glycolytic mechanisms come into play, they are responsible for burning fat.
+Working at such a frantic pace, you engage almost every muscle fiber in your body.
+In 20 seconds, the ATP energy supply mechanisms first turn on, then the glycolytic ones come into play, they are responsible for burning fat.
 The Tabata protocol is the most productive in accelerating metabolism.

-If we compare the “speeds” of a regular workout in a rocking chair and Tabata, then the latter is five times “faster”, and fats will be split even after a 4-minute session is completed.
-Professional trainers compare the Tabata Protocol to a good 45-minute aerobic or cardio workout, which not only burns body fat, but also strengthens the heart muscle, cardiovascular system, and increases endurance.
+If we compare the “speeds” of a regular workout in a rocking chair and Tabata, then the latter is five times “faster”, and fats will be broken down even after completing a 4-minute session.
+Professional trainers compare the Tabata Protocol to a good 45-minute aerobic or cardio workout, which not only burns fat deposits, but also strengthens the heart muscle, cardiovascular system, and increases endurance.

 Harm

-It should be understood that Tabata is a high-intensity workout that is contraindicated for beginners in sports and people suffering from cardiovascular diseases.
-Coaches say that if you have never tried running in your life and a distance of 5 km is an insurmountable milestone for you, training on the Tabata System should be approached with extreme caution.
+It should be understood that Tabata is a high-intensity workout that is contraindicated for beginners in the sport and people suffering from cardiovascular diseases.
+Trainers say that if you have never tried running in your life and a distance of 5 km is an insurmountable barrier for you, you should approach training using the Tabata System with extreme caution.

-Serious obesity (2 forms), spinal problems, atherosclerosis and hypertension will also become contraindications to training.
-Undoubtedly, first you need to do classical exercises, go to the gym under the guidance of a trainer, gain optimal physical shape, and only then proceed to independent Tabata training.
+Serious obesity (2 forms), spinal problems, atherosclerosis and hypertension will also be contraindications to training.
+Undoubtedly, you first need to do classical exercises, go to the gym under the guidance of a trainer, get into optimal physical shape, and only then start Tabata training on your own.

-Let's take as an example a study by a team of scientists led by Porkari and Talisa Embert, who studied groups of subjects who were engaged in the Tabata protocol.
+Let us take as an example a study by a team of scientists led by Porcari and Talisa Embert, who studied groups of subjects who trained according to the Tabata protocol.

-The subjects' complexes consisted of additional weights, consisting of push-ups, scissor squats, box jumps, burpees, jumping rope, overhead clapping jumps and others.
-The study showed that, on average, during Tabata training, the maximum heart rate of the subjects was 86% (84 - 88%), and VO2max - 74% (67 - 81%).
+The subjects' complexes consisted of additional weights, consisting of push-ups, scissor squats, box jumps, burpees, jumping rope, overhead clapping jumps, and others.
+The study found that on average, during Tabata training, subjects' maximum heart rate was 86% (84 - 88%) and VO2max was 74% (67 - 81%).

-Both measures met or exceeded industry recommendations for improved cardiovascular fitness and body composition.
-In terms of energy expenditure, the 16 subjects expended 240 to 360 kcal while exercising, with an average of 15 kcal per minute.
+Both met or exceeded industry recommendations for improved cardiovascular fitness and body composition.
+In terms of energy expenditure, the 16 subjects expended 240 - 360 kcal during exercise, an average of 15 kcal per minute.

-Once again, Tabata reached the current recommendations for energy expenditure for improved health and weight loss.
-On average, the subjects perceived Tabata as an extremely difficult load, IVN was 15.4 (“hard”).
-In addition, an average blood lactate level of 12.1 mmol/L during the sessions showed that the subjects were working well above their lactate threshold.
+Once again, Tabata met current energy expenditure recommendations for improved health and weight loss.
+On average, subjects perceived Tabata as an extremely difficult load, the IVI was 15.4 (“hard”).
+In addition, the average blood lactate level of 12.1 mmol/L during exercise showed that subjects were performing well above their lactate threshold.

-The conclusion of the researchers was unequivocal - for all the effectiveness of the system, it is very dangerous to work so intensively.
-Before trying the Tabata System, people need to have a good level of physical development.
+The researchers' conclusion was clear - despite all the effectiveness of the system, it is very dangerous to work so intensively.
+Before trying Tabata training, people need to have a good level of physical development.

-So, if you have read or heard somewhere about a magical training system that takes so little time and gives such wonderful results, do not rush to flatter yourself - it is only suitable for trained athletes.
-It is clear that the level of physical fitness for each individual, however, if you have never been seriously involved in sports, then you can only get harm from using the Tabata Protocol.
+So, if you have read or heard somewhere about a magical training system that takes so little time and gives such wonderful results, do not rush to delude yourself - it is only suitable for trained athletes.
+It is clear that the level of physical fitness is individual for everyone, but if you have never seriously exercised, then you can only get harm from using the Tabata Protocol.

-Finally, here is a “tasty” video about the Tabata System with a pretty instructor, which will surely help motivate you to do homework:
+Finally, here is a “delicious” video about the Tabata System with a pretty instructor, which will certainly help motivate you to do your homework: